openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 This specification uses the terms "Holder", "Issuer", "Verifier", and "Verifiable Credential" as defined in [@!I-D.ietf-oauth-sd-jwt-vc].

-Wallet Instance Attestation:
+Wallet Attestation:
-: Proof or assertion that the Wallet Instance is genuine, has not been tampered with, and can be trusted to securely handle Verifiable Credentials.
-The Wallet Instance Attestation MUST be issued by a trustwhorty entity or entity for which it is possible to evaluate trust in relation to a trust framework and a regulatory framework shared among all participants.
+: Proof or assertion that a Wallet Instance is genuine, has not been tampered with, and can be trusted to securely handle Verifiable Credentials.
+The Wallet Attestation MUST be issued by an entity trusted for that purpose.

 # Scope